-Perfect for Raised Beds
+Paths Perfect for Raised Beds

 Unlike the British gardens where my gravel path idea came from, my paths did not include a gardner to maintain or create them.
 Boo.
 However, through trial and error, the hubs and I found that these paths don’t have to be difficult.

-DIY Gravel Garden Paths
+Supplies for DIY Gravel Garden Paths

-Paver Sand (Amount depends on size of paths)
+- Paver Sand (Amount depends on size of paths)

-Pea Gravel (Amount depends on size of paths)
+- Pea Gravel (Amount depends on size of paths)

 - Choose your path area.
 We had added a long raised bed at the end of our kitchen garden, so we wanted to create a path between the old and new beds.

-2. Line the path with newspaper 3-4 sheets thick.
+2. Line the path with newspaper 5-6 sheets thick.
 This is your first line of defense against weeds and grasses poking through.
 And look, you’re recycling newspaper.
 Win!

-3. Once newspaper in down, spread paver sand on top.
+3. Once newspaper is down, spread paver sand on top.
 We chose paver sand because it’s used to keep pavers in place, and is highly durable out in the elements, i.e. rain.
 Use the back of a bow rake to smooth the sand into an even layer about an inch thick.
 You should not be able to see any of the newspaper poking through.

 If buying in bags, figure out how many bags you’ll need and then buy 3 more.
 It never seems to go as far as you think.
 Again, use your bow rake to spread out the gravel evenly.
 Push it into corners, and don’t skimp.
 You want a nice thick layer, so when you’re walking on the path you don’t step through to the sand.